ibm-cloud-docs/vpc/pricing.md

 ## Pricing for floating IPs
 {: #floating-ip-pricing}

 A floating IP is charged at the rate of $1 (US) per month, starting when it is reserved.
-The fee is charged even if the floating IP is not associated to a VSI or not in use.
+The fee is charged even if the floating IP is not associated to a virtual server instance or not in use.
 The $1 for the monthly fee is charged even if the floating IP is reserved for only a few days.

 ## Pricing for load balancers
 {: #lb-prices}